entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 91. Mesial marginal plate 1 restricted to mesial wall of pectoral appendage: absent (0); present (1).
 > Ritchie *et al.* (1992, Character 8); Luo *et al*.
 (2025), Character 90.

-> -  Ritchie *et al.* (1992) regarded it as a synapomorphy of euantiarchs (bothriolepidoids and asterolepidoids). **Mesial marginal plate 1 enclosed by dorsal/ventral central plate 1 and mesial marginal plate 2 on mesial view.**
+> -  Ritchie *et al.* (1992) regarded it as a synapomorphy of euantiarchs (bothriolepidoids and asterolepidoids).
+Mesial marginal plate 1 is enclosed by dorsal/ventral central plate 1 and mesial marginal plate 2 in mesial view.

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .